 Your child will also need a red school book bag that comes to school with them every day.
-A book bag is preferable to a back pack as your child's reading book and homework folder will need to be kept flat and secure.
+A book bag is preferable to a back pack.

-Finally, your child will need to bring a water bottle to school everyday with fresh water in.
+Finally, your child will need to bring a water bottle to school everyday with fresh water in (not squash).
 It is essential for children's health and wellbeing that they keep hydrated throughout the day.